-The very talented guitar-player, Blayne Asing loves to write about the things he experiences in everyday life.
-So essentially, his lyrics comes from living on the island experiencing what Molokai has to offer.
+The very talented guitar player, Blayne Asing loves to write about the things he experiences in everyday life.
+So essentially, his lyrics come from living on the island experiencing what Molokai has to offer.

 His first album, “Young, Old Soul” earned him a Na Hoku Hanohano Award in 2016 for promising artist of the year.